Class field theory for function fields and finite abelian torsors: Finite local-local torsors over affine curves

 \section{Finite local-local torsors over affine curves}

-As an illustration of the previous considerations, we now work out explicitly the classification of finite local-local torsors in terms Corollary \ref{cor:minmod}, and its relation to other well-known classifications.
-We begin with recalling the definition of the \textit{Rosenlicht--Serre filtrations} on smooth $k$-groups.
+As an illustration of the previous considerations, we now work out explicitly the classification of finite local-local torsors in terms of Corollary \ref{cor:minmod}, and its relation to other well-known classifications.
+Let $X$ be a smooth, connected and projective curve over $k$ and $H$ a smooth $k$-group.
+For any rational map $f\in H(k(X))$, we consider the associated {\it local symbol}